By SUSAN CALLAHAN, Associate Editor and Featured Columnist

 Polypharmacy Is Making Us Sicker

 The problem of taking multiple medications is not just that the medications are costly.
-Sometimes, the medications themselves create health problems.
+Sometimes, the medications themselves create health problems that range from dry mouth to hip fractures and worse.

 Now comes a shocking fact.
-Rather than making us healthier, these multiple pills is actually making us sicker.
+Rather than making us healthier, these multiple pills are actually making us sicker.
 Polypharmacy has become one of the leading causes of hospital admissions in the US today.

 Medication-related problems are responsible for 28% of all hospitalizations of people over the age of 65.